Erythrina humeana, the Dwarf Coral-tree, like its larger cousins, is very showy when in full flower.

-Erythrina humeana is a deciduous, large shrub or small, upright tree.
-It has deep scarlet ‘coraltree’ flowers in summer, from Oct to Mar, long after the threat of frost is past.
-Surprisingly cold hardy, this is a very good alternate to Erythrina lysistemon (Coraltree) in cold or small gardens.
+Erythrina humeana is deciduous, a large shrub or a small upright tree.
+It has deep scarlet ‘Coral-tree’ flowers in summer, from October to April, long after the threat of frost is past.
+Surprisingly cold hardy, this is a very good alternative to Erythrina lysistemon (Common Coral-tree) in cold or small gardens.

 - Erythrina – from the Greek ‘erythros’ meaning red, and refers to the bright red flowers.